Python-GIS-book/site/source/part2/chapter-06/md/09-data-classification.md

 - std_mean
 - user_defined

-Each classification scheme partitions the data into mutually exclusive groups that define how the values are displayed on the map.
 See {cite}`Rey_et_al_2023` for a thorough introduction on the mathematics behind each classification scheme.
+These classification schemes can be used directly when plotting data in `geopandas` as long as `mapclassify` package is also installed.

 ### Choosing a classification scheme

-Choosing an adequate classification scheme and number of classes depends on the message we want to convey with our map and the underlying distribution of the data.
 Let's have a look at the distribution of the public transport travel times through checking the histogram and descriptive statistics.
 A histogram is a graphic representation of the distribution of the data.
 Descriptive statistics summarize the central tendency, dispersion and shape of a dataset’s distribution, excluding `NaN` values.
 While looking at the histogram, remember that each observation is one 250 meter x 250 meter grid square in the Helsinki region and the histogram shows the distribution of travel times to the central railway station across the whole region.

 For exploring the different classification schemes, let's create a `pandas` `Series` without `NaN` values.